nice-game-hints/broken-age/03-final/025-hexipal.md

 ---
-title: Shay: Getting the hexipal
+title: "Shay: Getting the hexipal"
 ---

 Rocky is dancing with the hexipal.
 She rewired it.